The power of collaborative conservation

 In recent months, Botswana has seen an increase in poaching incidents.
 Africa is facing a new poaching pandemic caused by COVID-19’s ripple effects.
 As travel and tourism have been brought to a standstill, many wilderness areas are vacant and workers’ livelihoods have become shaky.
 This “perfect storm” of conditions is leaving many endangered animals highly vulnerable to wildlife crime.

-SUPPORT OUR INITIATIVE TODAY and join us in supporting the brave men and women who are the front lines of conservation.
+SUPPORT OUR INITIATIVE TODAY and join us in supporting the brave men and women who are on the front lines of conservation.